Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/lcd-kit.md

 # LCD Kit Instructions

-The <a href="https://store.losant.com/products/losant-lcd-kit" target="_blank"> LCD Kit</a> includes everything required to create your own personal weather station.
-These instructions provide a step-by-step overview to build and configure your own desk station.
-This station displays the time, outside temperature, a summary of the outside weather, and inside temperature.
-With this kit, you could even display other bits of information besides weather.
+The <a href="https://store.losant.com/products/losant-lcd-kit" target="_blank"> LCD Kit</a> includes everything to add a display to your hardware project.
+These instructions provide a step-by-step overview to build and configure your own Internet-connected weather station.
+This station displays a summary of the outside weather, temperature, time.
+However, with this kit, you could display other bits of information besides weather.

 ![Weather Station](/images/getting-started/losant-iot-dev-kits/lcd-kit/weather-station.jpg "Weather Station")

 As you follow these instructions, if you run into any issues, please refer to the [Losant Documentation](https://docs.losant.com) and the [Losant Forums](https://forums.losant.com) for help.

+## Materials

 Your kit should include the following items: